seamplex/feenox/doc/tutorials/000-setup/README.markdown

 $
 ```

-If you get stuck or get an error, plase ask for help in the [Github
+If you get stuck or get an error, please ask for help in the [Github
 discussion page][].

   [download]: https://www.seamplex.com/feenox/download.html